ibenlems/Covid19-DashBord/README.md

 Project is created with:
 * Python version 3.8
 * Dash \
-A python framework te create interactive dashbords.
+A python framework te create interactive dashbords in webapps.
 * Plotly \
 A librarie to make cool plots including maps
 * HTML and CSS \